 First we determine our coefficients: , and .
 Now we simply inserted it into the formula for the solutions of the quadratic equation:

-This is the universal way of finding solutions but in certain cases we can make it a lot easier.
+This is the universal method of finding solutions, however, in certain cases we can make it a lot easier.
 One way of simplifying is factoring.
 If we have two factors whose product is equal to zero we can easily find solutions just like in the third special form of the quadratic equation we observed.

 Solve the equation by factoring.

-We say that -3 is the double solution of equation .
+So, is the double solution of an equation .

 How can this help us solve quadratic equations?